9 Min. Read

-Every social platform – such as Facebook, Instagram, Pinterest, LinkedIn, and Twitter – require images with different specifications and different image types (e.g. image carousel, photo album, gifs).
-Identify which platform(s) you’re going to share your designs on before starting the design.
+Every social media platform – such as Facebook, Instagram, Pinterest, LinkedIn, and Twitter – require images with different specifications and different image types (e.g. image carousel, photo album, gifs).
+Identify which platform(s) you’re going to share your designs on before starting the design process.

-You’ll have to resize the image to fit the specific dimensions of every platform you plan to share a social media graphic design.
+You’ll have to resize the image to fit the specific dimensions of every platform you plan to share your social media graphics.
 It may seem tedious, but a quick size check could make the difference between cropping out the most important design element and a flawless user experience.

 Social sites change the size and type of graphics they support from time to time, so familiarize yourself with the current specifications of each platform you’re utilizing.

 The best way to find the most current specifications and dimensions is to go straight to the source.
 Facebook offers an all-encompassing Facebook Ads Guide that highlights every type and size of image supported, LinkedIn has a handy image specification cheat sheet on their site, and Twitter provides a user-friendly list of advertiser creative specifications to reference.